Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

-Fontana Showers has taken exception to some of the facts about the company disclosed in this report, going so far as to publish a rebuttal on its website.
-The company's rebuttal and our response can be read in the footnotes.[1]
+The Horizon Group has taken exception to some of the facts about the Group, its constituent companys, and its faucet products disclosed in this report, going so far as to publish a rebuttal on several of the websites it controls.
+The company's rebuttal on its Fontana website and our response can be read in the footnotes.[1]

 Review Summary